GoogleCloudPlatform/python-docs-samples/monitoring/api/v3/README.md

 Go to the [Google Cloud Console](https://console.cloud.google.com).

+# Set Up Your Local Dev Environment
+To install, run the following commands.
+If you want to use  [virtualenv](https://virtualenv.readthedocs.org/en/latest/) (recommended), run the commands within a virtualenv.

+    * pip install -r requirements.txt

+Create local credentials by running the following command and following the oauth2 flow:

+    gcloud beta auth application-default login

+To run:

+    python list_resources.py --project_id=<YOUR-PROJECT-ID>
+    python custom_metric.py --project_id=<YOUR-PROJECT-ID

+## Running on GCE, GAE, or other environments

+On Google App Engine, the credentials should be found automatically.

+On Google Compute Engine, the credentials should be found automatically, but require that you create the instance with the correct scopes.

+    gcloud compute instances create --scopes="https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/compute,https://www.googleapis.com/auth/compute.readonly" test-instance

+If you did not create the instance with the right scopes, you can still upload a JSON service account and set GOOGLE_APPLICATION_CREDENTIALS as described below.

+## Using a Service Account

+In non-Google Cloud environments, GCE instances created without the correct scopes, or local workstations if the `gcloud beta auth application-default login` command fails, use a Service Account by doing the following:

 * Go to API Manager -> Credentials
 * Click 'New Credentials', and create a Service Account or [click  here](https://console.cloud.google .com/project/_/apiui/credential/serviceaccount)